Gozala/workspace/pages/↪️ CAR Transaction.md

   }
   ```
 	- I am not sure I understand what `t` is.
 Is it a mutex with revision history that you update through transactions ?
 	  Looking at the source I see it just a way to push some blocks into the CAR and make the last one it's root.
 It is very similar to [CAR codec implementation](https://github.com/web3-storage/ucanto/blob/0606168313d17d66bcc1ad6091440765e1700a4f/packages/transport/src/car/codec.js) in [[ucanto]] library.
-Primary difference is ucanto is compatible with [[BlockCodec]] interface.
+Primary difference is ucanto is compatible with [[BlockCodec]] interface for following reasons:
+	  1. So that [CAR][] is just coder
 -